Landlord and Tenant Board

-History

-Historically, landlord and tenant relations in Ontario were governed by the Landlord and Tenant Act.
-Disputes between landlords and tenants could only be formally addressed through the court system.

-In 1998, the Conservative government of Mike Harris enacted the Tenant Protection Act, which created a new regime governing residential tenancies.
-The act established the Ontario Rental Housing Tribunal as a quasi-judicial body to adjudicate disputes, thus largely removing landlord-tenant law from the court system.

-The act and the tribunal were criticized by some people as being biased in favour of landlords.
-In 2006, the Liberal government of Dalton McGuinty repealed the act and replaced it with the current Residential Tenancies Act, which dissolved the Rental Housing Tribunal and established the Landlord and Tenant Board to replace it.

-In 2022, the Landlord and Tennant Board of Ontario has been sued in the Superior Court of Ontario through a class action lawsuit, claiming that the LTB has caused "extreme financial hardship and loss, and emotional and psychological stress, due to the tenant being permitted and incentivized by the defendant (government of Ontario) to live rent free in Elsie’s home".

 Process

 Either landlords or tenants may file an application to the board.
 The parties can choose to first attempt to resolve the matter through mediation.
 If the mediation is unsuccessful or if the parties choose not to attempt mediation, then an adjudication hearing is held in which a board member hears evidence from both parties before issuing an order.
 The Statutory Powers Procedure Act provides a general framework for the conduct of hearings before Ontario's administrative tribunals including the LTB.

 A landlord may apply to the board to increase a unit's rent above the province's rent control guidelines or to evict a tenant.
 Tenants can dispute evictions, apply for rent reductions or rebates due to a landlord's failure to meet maintenance obligations, apply for work orders or other orders, or grieve other violations of the Residential Tenancies Act.
-In Ontario a landlord cannot evict a tenant without a hearing before the board.
+In Ontario, a landlord cannot evict a tenant without a hearing before the board.

-The Board generally hears landlord applications for non-payment of rent within 25 days of filing the application, and a decision is usually issued within four days of the hearing.
-All other applications (excluding L5 - Application for an Above Guideline Increase and A4s - Application to Vary the Amount of a Rent Reduction) will be scheduled for a hearing within 30 business days, and decisions will be issued within 10 business days of the conclusion of the final hearing.

-As of the summer of 2022, applications and hearings are taking many months to be processed and heard.
-The newspapers in Ontario have published stories about landlords being months in arrears for rent with no options available to reduce their losses while they wait for hearings.
-Due to the continued inaction by the LTB and delays in processing simple evictions, this has often resulted in Landlords nearing bankruptcy, becoming homeless and living on the streets.
+Ontario-based newspapers have published stories about landlords being months in arrears for rent with no options available to reduce their losses while they wait for hearings.
+Continued delays in processing evictions has resulted in some landlords nearing bankruptcy and becoming homeless.